Papers

 Introduction to FP8

-In the realm of deep learning, the quest for efficiency and speed in training and inference processes is unending.
+In the field of deep learning, the quest for efficiency and speed in training and inference processes is unending.
 The transition from 32-bit floating point (FP32) to 16-bit formats (FP16 and bfloat16) has been a significant step forward, enabling faster computations and lower memory requirements.
 Building upon this foundation, an 8-bit floating point format, FP8, emerges as the next frontier in precision reduction, offering potential for further accelerating deep learning tasks.
-This paper presents a comprehensive investigation into two FP8 encodings, E4M3 (4-bit exponent, 3-bit mantissa) and E5M2 (5-bit exponent, 2-bit mantissa), evaluating their effectiveness across a spectrum of deep learning applications, including large-scale language models and various image and language tasks.
+This paper presents a comprehensive investigation into two FP8 encodings, E4M3 (4-bit exponent, 3-bit mantissa) and E5M2 (5-bit exponent, 2-bit mantissa), evaluating their effectiveness across a spectrum of deep learning applications, including large-scale LLMs and various image and language tasks.

 FP8: The Proposed Formats